 As part of your ethics education and training, you must learn how to remain free from conflicts of interest and other questionable business practices.
 Learning due care as a professional accountant means learning to properly understand financial information, be competent in your use of your knowledge, and diligent in following the best training of your profession.
 Learning and practicing ethics by remaining free from conflicts of interest, using diligence, and keeping accounting competence as a professional accountant will mean success with your chosen work.

 As an accountant, you’ll need at least a bachelor’s degree to enter the field, though demand is especially strong for those who have earned a Certified Public Accountant (CPA) designation.
 Depending upon your area of interest, you should also consider taking technology, analysis, budgeting and forecasting courses.
 If you plan on pursuing a senior-level role or becoming an administrator, you’ll need to complete an MBA degree program.
 Read all about degree programs and curriculum.

-There are two paths in accounting where you can go with a bachelor’s degree:
+There are two paths your accounting career can take with a bachelor’s degree:

 - Certified Public Accountant degree

 The difference between the two is how much flexibility you can have with either specialization.
 Earning a certified public accountant degree will allow you to be employable in more business sectors and internationally.
 It is the more established degree for accounting.
 Furthermore, CPA has a higher entry barrier with greater education requirements.
 To earn CPA certification, you must pass the four-part Uniform CPA Examination and be licensed by the Board Accountancy in the state in which you wish to practice.